-As part of the Antisocial Behaviour Fund, Cleveland Office of the Police and Crime Commissioner (OPCC) has given grants totaling £127,975.25 to community organisations in 2023-24.
+Cleveland Office of the Police and Crime Commissioner (OPCC) gave grants totalling £147, 026.66 in 2023-24 to community organisations across Cleveland.

 - Billingham Boxing Academy (BBA) – £1,500.
-Funding will allow BBA to run a boxing programme for four hours per day Monday to Thursday during the first four weeks of the school, summer holidays.
+Funding allowed BBA to run a boxing programme during the first four weeks of the summer holidays.

 - Boosbeck Village Hall – £600.
-The grant will support a pirate-themed fun day in August 2023
+The grant supported a pirate-themed fun day in August 2023

 - Hartlepool Rugby Football Club – £640.
-Funding will support the Inner Warrior Camp for Women and Girls.
+Funding supported the Inner Warrior Camp for Women and Girls.
 It aims to give women the chance to experience rugby for the first time.

 - St Nicholas Youth Group, Guisborough– £1,500.
-The grant will be used to buy three table tennis tables for the youth group
+The grant bought table tennis tables for the youth group

 - St Ann’s Partnership, Stockton – £1,480.16.
-Funding will help the partnership to run summer play sessions, which will include a wide range of activities from sport to cookery.
+Funding helped the partnership to run summer play sessions.

 - Hardwick in Partnership, Stockton – £926.
-The grant will enable the partnership to run five outreach/detached work youth sessions during August.
+The grant enabled the partnership to run outreach/detached work youth sessions during August 2023.

 - Community Ventures, Middlesbrough – £1,500.
-Funding will support the Digging Deep allotment project.
+Funding supported the Digging Deep allotment project.
 It aims to encourage the generations to get together to garden.
-It will also demonstrate the impact of ASB on allotments, as the Town Farm allotment has recently been subjected to ASB including deliberate fire setting.

 - Ladies of Steel, Dormanstown, Redcar – £1,500.
-The grant will pay to upgrade existing youth club equipment as well as buy new kit including video games and arts and crafts equipment.
+The grant helped to upgrade existing youth club equipment as well as buy new kit.

 - Hartlepool Huskies Basketball – £1,500.
-Funding will allow the club to run its Take it to the Streets basketball coaching project in 10 specific areas of Hartlepool.
+Funding let the club run its Take it to the Streets basketball coaching project in 10 specific areas of Hartlepool.

 - The Shack, Stockton – £1,500.
-The grant will help The Shack to buy equipment, including a shed, for its gardening club.
-In turn, this will allow it to develop its allotment further.
+The grant helped The Shack to buy equipment, including a shed, for its gardening club.

 - NEPACs – £1,491.
-Funding will support the BEEhave yourself project.
-It will encourage young people to design and create materials to use in a series of publicity campaigns.
-Campaigns will highlight the impact of ASB on individuals and the wider community to their peer group.
+Funding supported the BEEhave yourself project.
+It encouraged young people to design and create materials to use in a series of publicity campaigns to highlight the impact of ASB.

 - Lingdale Village Hall – £1,500.
-Funding will support a range of free and low cost activities over the summer holidays including sports, arts and crafts and day trips
+Funding supported a range of free and low cost activities during the summer.

 Autumn Activity Fund

-The PCC awarded £38,020.72-worth of grants as part of the Autumn Activity Fund to the following grass roots projects:
+The PCC awarded gave grants as part of the Autumn Activity Fund to the following:

 - Iron Guidance (Thornaby)- £2,500 for the Respect Effect Project